Want helpful HVAC tips and tricks sent to your inbox? Get the Newsletter

-Maybe an HVAC upgrade is the right move for you.
-A newer Energy Star certified system that has a high Seasonal Energy Efficiency Ratio (SEER) and Energy Efficiency Ratio (EER) rating will be 15% more efficient than older, less energy-conscious models.
+A newer Energy Star® certified system that has a high Seasonal Energy Efficiency Ratio (SEER) and Energy Efficiency Ratio (EER) rating can be 15% more efficient than older, less energy-conscious models.
 Newer systems can also improve your comfort, since they typically feature 2-stage cooling and a variable-speed fan.
 This type of air conditioning system will keep you cooler more consistently, even on a lower setting.
 It also runs longer without the starts and stops that use excess energy and removes twice as much humidity from your air to keep you feeling more chill.

 Still curious about how your thermostat and air conditioning system work?
 Learn more about HVAC basics from the experts at Trane.